In this post, we’ll be talking about kennel cough remedies – ones that actually work!

 One of the most trusted and purchased ingredients in a successful cough suppressant is dextromethorphan.
 It is found in familiar products like Robitussin DM cough syrup.

 Just because the product is available without a prescription, doesn’t allow for carelessness when it comes to dosage instructions or frequency of doses.

 It would be best if you did not administer dextromethorphan to dogs who are:

 Honey, Lemon & Hot Water

-It may sound too simple to be effective, but the honey, lemon and hot water mix is one of our favourite kennel cough remedies for dogs.
-Honey has a ton of wonderful benefits available to humans, dogs and our environment in general.
+It may sound too simple to be effective, but the honey, lemon, and hot water mix are some of our favourite kennel cough remedies for dogs.
+Honey has a ton of wonderful benefits available to humans, dogs, and our environment in general.

 High-quality honey, from sustainable honey farms, is full of antioxidants and has incredible antibacterial properties.
 Studies have even attested to medical-grade honey fighting antibiotic-resistant bacteria.
 Now that’s a powerful natural remedy!